revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Spending a Recovery Die

 As is described in the PHB, Each Hit Die in the characters pool is either available or spent.
-To spend a Recovery Die roll a characters available Hit Die and add their Constitution modifier.
+To spend a Recovery Die roll a characters available Recovery Die and add their Constitution modifier.
 This total number will be applied to the purpose of spending the die.
-This Hit Die is now considered spent.
+This Recovery Die is now considered spent.

 <div class='descriptive'>